Suppressed Intrinsic Curvature Gravity: Applications

 These are well-known wave equations with the known solutions, \bea {h_+}(t,z)= f_1(z-\sqrt{\lambda +1} t)+ f_2(z+\sqrt{\lambda +1} t),\cr {h_x}(t,z) = f_3 (z-\sqrt{\lambda +1} t)+ f_4(z+\sqrt{\lambda +1} t), \eea where $f_1,f_2,f_3,f_4$ are free functions.
 Thus, the wave is propagating with the speed $\sqrt{\lambda +1}$.
 To avoid superluminality, we then require $\lambda\leq 0$.
 This can potentially be tested by experiments.
-However, given the current constraints on propagation of gravitational waves, $|\lambda|\ll 1$, which then means that it does not significantly suppress the effect of the intrinsic curvature.
+Current constraints on propagation of gravitational waves imply $|\lambda|\ll 1$.
 Specifically, if the intrinsic curvature drops out of the equations completely, then $\lambda=-1$ in \eqref{laglam} or $\phi=-\frac{\eta}{2\xi}$ and $\frac{\eta^2}{4\xi}=-1$ in \eqref{anothercouplag}, and gravitational waves do not propagate, reducing the theory to lowest order Caroll Gravity.

+\paragraph{Weak gravitational waves: vanishing current in vacuum and modified propagation speed.} We choose again the synchronous mimetic slicing